Mediatek-Cloud/mcs-resources/content/en/key_concept/README.md

 - **PWM** — this data type represents a PWM signal delivered to a specific GPIO pin, such as level 15 on Pin 3.

-- **Analog** — this data type represents an integer within a range of two values defined by users.
+- **Analog** — this data channel represents an integer within a range of two values defined by users.
 Analog slider allows user to finely tune the settings, such as music volume controls.

+- **Gamepad** — this data channel represents a direction contorller with four-way digital buttons.
+You can control your robot or remote contorl car easily with this data channel.

+- **Image** — this is a display type of data channels for images.
+The images will be stored in PNG format after uploaded.

+- **Video Stream** — this is a display type of data channels for video streaming application, such as a home surveillance camera.

 ### Notifications

 This function enables you to define criteria that trigger an email or cloud-based notification as well as define additional user’s the notification will be sent to — you as the prototype owner receive notifications by default.